Sean McDermott: 2020 season

+2021 season

 Prior to the 2021 season, the Bills increased protection for Allen by drafting offensive tackle Spencer Brown from Northern Iowa.
 After losing the season opener verus Pittsburgh 23–16, the Bills went on a four–game winning streak, including a 35–0 shutout against Miami and a 40–0 shutout over Houston.
 The Bills had a record of 5–1 within the division, with the sole loss to New England having taken place during particularly poor weather—wind gusts nearby were measured at over 55 miles per hour.
 Overall, the Bills would finish 11–6.
 In the AFC Wild Card game, they beat the Patriots 47–17 in a 'perfect' offensive performance, with each Buffalo possession ending in either a touchdown or kneeling to end the period.
 There was much anticipation going into the next round, as they would be once again be facing the Chiefs, led by Patrick Mahomes.
 The game was hailed as one of the greatest modern NFL playoff games, with some commentators initially proclaiming it not only as the best playoff game in history, but one of the greatest games ever played, a high-scoring shootout between Allen and Mahomes reaching its climax in the final two minutes of the fourth quarter, where a combined 25 points were scored.
 The Bills had emerged from the fracas with 13 seconds left in regulation and a 36–33 lead.
 However, Buffalo's defense would not hold, and Kansas City was able to score a field goal to tie the game 36–36 as time expired.
 The Chiefs then won the coin toss for possession to begin overtime, and ultimately scored a touchdown on the resulting drive to win the game 42–36.
 After the season, partially in reaction to this result—given Buffalo's offense was not given a chance to participate in the overtime period—the NFL changed their postseason rules to guarantee both teams a possession of the ball, even if the opening drive results in a touchdown.

+2022 season

 In the 2022 season, McDermott led the Bills to a 13–3 record and a first-place finish in the AFC East.
 The Bills did not play 17 games in 2022 due to the Damar Hamlin incident in Week 17, which McDermott got praise for helping cancel.
 The Bills won the Wild Card Round against the Miami Dolphins 34–31.
 The Bills' season ended in the Divisional Round with a 27–10 loss to the Cincinnati Bengals.
 Following Leslie Frazier's resignation in February 2023, McDermott assumed play-calling duties on defense for the 2023 season.
 On June 23, 2023, the Bills announced McDermott's contract had been extended through the 2027 season.